Aeroluna/LunaCoopMod/README.md

 - Increased Wraith's Displacement Field evade chance from 20% to 30%.

 Even with this upgrade, Wraiths are fragile.
 This should help improve their survivability.

+- Merged Neosteel frame and Structure armor into Neosteel Armor.
+  - Upgrades the armor of structures by 2.
+Also provides extra cargo space for Command Centers and Planetary Fortresses.

+Copied from Versus.

+- Fixed an issue where Hi-Sec Auto Tracking upgrade tooltip listing wrong structures.
+- Fixed an issue where Hi-Sec Auto Tracking used the hotkey B instead of H.

+yeah.

 ### Zagara